PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 To calculate the *gazebo &rArr; pixel map* transformation:
 - Get 11 coordinates from gazebo and their corresponding coordinates in the pixel map.

-- For every gazebo point and its corresponding pixel point create the equations with these points and add them to A and B matrices.
+- For every gazebo point and its corresponding pixel point, create the equations with these points and add them to A and B matrices.

 - Use **np.linalg.lstsq(A,B)** to solve this system using the least squares method and get best transformation that approximates all those points as closely as possible.

-To calculate the *pixel map &rArr; gazebo* transformation assemble the resulting parameters into a matrix and invert it using **np.linalg.inv(t)**.
+To calculate the *pixel map &rArr; gazebo* transformation, assemble the resulting parameters into a matrix and invert it using **np.linalg.inv(t)**.

-At the end of the phase, he transformation parameters for both directions (gazebo &rArr; pixel map and pixel map &rArr; gazebo) are available, and can be used with the following equations (note: *gazebo &rArr; pixel map* pixel coordinates must be rounded):
+At the end of the phase, the transformation parameters for both directions (gazebo &rArr; pixel map and pixel map &rArr; gazebo) are available, and can be used with the following equations (note: *gazebo &rArr; pixel map* pixel coordinates must be rounded):

 - x' = a·x + b·y + e

 - y' = c·x + d·y + f

 ### 2. Navigation Grid Creation
-To create the navigation grid, I use two key structures:
+To create the navigation grid, two key structures are used:

-- **grid_map:** a 2D array that stores the state of each grid cell, indicating whether it is free or contains an obstacle.
+- **grid_map:** a 2D array that stores the state of each grid cell, indicating whether it is free or an obstacle.

 - **centers:** a 3D array that stores the pixel coordinates of the center of each grid cell.